ojustino/stpsf/docs/roman.rst

 Center features field-dependent pupil images for the WFI.
 However, this cycle's pupil images are categorized in a manner that diverges from that of previous cycles.

-For the first time, each WFI filter comes with its own set of field-dependent aberrations and pupil images.
+For the first time, each WFI imaging filter comes with its own set of field-dependent aberrations and pupil images.
 This eliminates the need to group filters into broader pupil masks as was done in previous releases.
 For example, in STPSF version 2.0.0, the F184 and F213 filters shared the `'Wide'` pupil mask.
 Both filters now have separate "F184" and "F213" pupil masks.
-The same is true for the shorter wavelength imaging filters, both grism orders, and the prism.
+The same is true for the shorter wavelength imaging filters and the prism.
 (The prism mode operates without obstruction, so it is only assigned a "pupil mask" in STPSF for the sake of consistency with other optical elements.)
+The "GRISM0" and "GRISM1" filters still share a "GRISM" pupil mask.

 .. figure:: ./roman_figures/pupil_mask_by_detector.gif
    :alt: Pupil masks at different field points.